 - Regularly sharing KQED resources and announcements to your professional network

-- Actively using KQED Learn and having students join Discussions and youth media challenges, if you are a middle or high school classroom teacher
+- Actively using KQED Learn by having students join Discussions and youth media challenges (secondary teachers only)

 You may also be invited to join KQED in additional professional development opportunities*, such as: